What Are The Most Popular Devices For Reading Ebooks?

 Yes, there is a restriction with Amazon KDP because it charges a download fee for large file-size ebooks.

-It is not the case with other self-publishing services.
+This is not the case with other self-publishing services.
 You can include as many images as you wish without any deduction from your royalties.

 But the big takeaway for authors is to check the formatting of their ebooks carefully.